 2 Students seeking a gender-inclusive roommate group or housing assignment should contact Ray FeDora, Director of Residence Life at email@example.com to discuss this option.

 The Office of Residence Life will alert all new students of their housing assignment and potential roommates no later than Friday, July 29, 2021.
 We will communicate this information to your Wilkes University email address.
 If you are not already, now would be a great time to start regularly checking that email.
 Once you have begun your Wilkes career, University officials will use this email to communicate with you important information!

 - 1 twin bed (mattress and bed frame)

 - 1 desk

 - 1 desk chair

 - 1 armoire or closet, depending on the room

 - Everything that a student finds in a room must stay in the room.
 Furniture may not be moved from the room, as there are no available storage spaces.

 Mattresses in our residence halls are extra-long (36"x80").
 Extra-long sheets are the best choice to ensure a good fit!

-The Inter-Residence Hall Council (IRHC) has partnered with Residence Hall Linens to provide our students with a convenient, affordable way to purchase extra-long sheets and bedding items.
+The Office of Residence Life has partnered with DormCo. to provide our students with a convenient, affordable way to purchase extra-long sheets and bedding items.
 Proceeds from this program go to the Inter-Residence Hall Council and are used for programming in the residence halls.
-Please visit the RHL website http://www.rhl.org/wcp for more information!
+Please visit the RHL website www.DormCo.com/Wilkes for more information!